Journey Manager (JM) The transaction engine for the platform. | System Manager / DevOps | All versions This feature is related to all versions.

 This section shows the current runtime load of the server, which is useful to check the server performance.

-This section shows the server build and installation configuration.
+This section shows the server's build and installation configuration.

-property to check the deployment mode of Manager, which was chosen during its installation.
+Shows the deployment mode of Manager, which was chosen during the installation.
+For example, aws means the AWS Cloud deployment.

 This section shows the server's JavaJava is a programming language that produces software for multiple platforms.
 When a programmer writes a Java application, the compiled code (known as bytecode) runs on most operating systems (OS), including Windows, Linux and Mac OS.
 Java derives much of its syntax from the C and C++ programming languages. and GroovyGroovy is a powerful scripting language which runs on the Java Virtual Machine.
 Across theTemenos Journey Manager platform, Groovy is used to create services in Manager.
 These services are primarily used to create plug-in style systems that interact with Manager. configuration.